mihaigalos/miniboot/README.md

 Br@y's Terminal is broken when using the send file feature.
 Use YAT Terminal to send the file via UART instead.

+First, the Arduino board needs to be flashed with the miniboot_uart_to_eeprom_uploader.hex sketch which can be found in the Drivers/Eeprom/bin folder in this repo.
+This will read from the UART and will put the information in the external I2C memory.

+At this point, you will need a USB to UART bridge.

 In YAT, go to Terminal->Settings and select your baudrate:

 - If your Arduino is running at 16Mhz : select 600 bits per second.